 One very disconcerting trend is becoming clear: More and more functionality that existed for decades is being removed from Thunderbird.
 Of course we will endeavour to restore it in Betterbird:

 - Total and unread/selected count removed from status bar.
-Yes, it's definetely gone! - Restored in Betterbird
+Yes, it's definitely gone! - Restored in Betterbird

 - Can't select multiple folders any more for bulk processing.
-Yes, it's definetely gone!
+Yes, it's definitely gone!

 - No more connecting lines in threaded view: Yes, they are gone - Restored in Betterbird

 - The new card view, a poor implementation of a true multi-line view,